Linaro/ledge-doc/dev-howto/chapter4-internals.rst

 WIC image
 =========

-LEDGE WIC image for consists of 2 partiotions - ESP partition and linux rootfs partition.
-Disk image may have gpt lable type or may not, depends on varios hardware requirements.
+LEDGE WIC image for consists of 2 partitions - ESP partition and linux rootfs partition.
+Disk image may have gpt lable type or may not, depends on various hardware requirements.

 .. code-block:: bash